nehcgnak/CrackingMachineLearningInterview/README.md

         traffic or IDS.
 ![](https://miro.medium.com/max/1400/1*qn_quuUSYzozyH3CheoQsA.png)

-#### What is Convolotional Layer?
+#### What is Convolutional Layer?
         A convolution is the simple application of a filter to an input that results in an activation.
 Repeated application of the same filter to an input results in a map of activations called a feature map, indicating the locations and strength of a detected feature in an input, such as an image.
-        You can use Filters which are based on Horizental Lines or Verticial Lines or Gray Scale conversion or other conversion filters.
+        You can use Filters which are based on horizental lines or vertical lines or gray scale conversion or other conversion filters.
 ![](https://qph.fs.quoracdn.net/main-qimg-29982be98b548e9a3256b68c6ecbcb60.webp)

 #### What is Pooling Layer?